Companies in sprint to ship goods from Mexico before tariffs

 Franz Felhaber, a customs broker fretting about chili exports, calculated that the tariffs will cost $35,000 for the 100 trucks that cross each day at the height of jalapeno-export season, which starts in a few weeks.
 Exporters have to pay duties upfront — a practice that threatens their cash flow, even if they pass on the costs to consumers.

-He calculates that if tariffs are ramped up to 25 percent by October, as Trump has threatened, two-thirds of his clients will go out of business.
+He calculates that if tariffs are ramped up to 25% by October, as Trump has threatened, two-thirds of his clients will go out of business.

+The tariffs were the topic of conversation at an import-export convention planned months ago called “Foreign Trade and New Opportunities” Friday south of Tijuana in the beach town of Rosarito, where presenters tried to calm nerves.

+Speakers talked about looking at other export markets, but they also acknowledged the challenges in moving away from the U.S., Mexico’s largest trading partner.

 “The major companies, especially those that tended to carry some inventory in Mexico, they’re going to push it out.”